Photuris hebes: Life Cycle

 Beetles such as P. hebes go through four life stages: egg, larva, pupa, and adult.
 Photuris fireflies spend the majority of their lives as larvae, which are bioluminescent.
 Larvae are predaceous, eating snails, worms, and other soft-bodied invertebrates.
 Adults appear in mid-summer, from June to July.

 Behavior

 On summer nights starting about 20 minutes after sunset, adult male P. hebes search for a mate by signaling with quick single flashes repeated about every second, depending on temperature.
 They flash faster when it is warmer and slower when it is colder.
 Females respond to the males from the grass and possibly from trees.

-Habitat
+Distribution and habitat

-P. hebes are seen near trees and fencerows that border fields, pastures, streams, and other open areas.
+P. hebes is found in the eastern United States, as far west as Oklahoma and south to Georgia.
+They are seen near trees and fencerows that border fields, pastures, streams, and other open areas.

-Range

-They are found in the eastern United States, as far west as Oklahoma and south to Georgia.